Domestic Criminal Charges

 Your choice of defense attorney can be the deciding factor between conviction and winning.

 “Hell hath no fury like a lover scorned?”
 Is there truth in that ancient idea?
 Emotions can run high, especially with alcohol, in relationships as people try to work out their conflicts.
 Sometimes feelings of hate, revenge, “sour grapes,” as well as anger, power and control issues can cause a person to turn against their loved one, and even sometimes make a false claim against them.
 This could be done in a hot moment of strong emotion, as in a 911 call or an initial report to responding police officers, only to be regretted and recanted later.

 Other times it could be planned, coldly and rationally, as part of a strategy to “beat” the former loved one – such as, where there is a divorce or child custody battle planned or pending in court.

 It can even be a twisted way of maintaining a connection, even a destructive one.

 Cast in the Victim Role

-This, despite the fact that there is a victim’s rights statute in Minnesota requiring prosecuting attorneys to listen to “victim’s” desired outcomes.
+This, despite the victim’s rights statute in Minnesota requiring prosecuting attorneys to listen to “victim’s” desired outcomes.
 Often, complainants end up going to defense lawyers like Gallagher for help, and for a voice in the legal process – either as defendant’s counsel or as the witness attorney.